UAH provides service opportunities for students that promote development of life skills that prepares successful citizens of the world.

 Thursday's in Summer - Family Science Night 5:00-8:00pm

 Families are encouraged to come out and enjoy a night of science together!
 Volunteers are needed to help at station activity and game tables, assist with demonstrations, and interact with visitors on the exhibit floor.

 Burritt on the Mountain

-City Lights & Stars: Our Friday nights summer concert series begins May 9.
-Volunteers help direct cars in the parking lot from 5:30to 8/8:30pm.
-Concerts are May 9 & 23, June 13, July 4 & 25, and August 15.
+City Lights & Stars: Volunteers can help direct cars in the parking lot from 5:30to 8/8:30pm on August 15.
 Parking positions are great for earning service hours, and you're welcome to enjoy the concert when your shift ends!

 SNAP | Spay/Neuter Action Project